 Each Global Citizenship Seminar is led by a group of Teaching Faculty who delivers talks and provides academic leadership throughout the week.
 Every seminar has a unique balance of Teaching Faculty members with complimentary expertise and experience that includes a mix of academics, civil servants, and practitioners.
 The following represents a range of Teaching Faculty who have donated their expertise and time more recently and regularly.

-Xenia is the managing editor of the Journal of International Peacekeeping.
-She was previously a researcher at the Stockholm International Peace Research Institute (SIPRI) where she focused on research and capacity building in the areas of international conflict management, peace operations and multilateral diplomacy.
+Xenia is a change management and digital innovation consultant based in Stockholm.
+Previously, she was a project manager and researcher at the Stockholm International Peace Research Institute (SIPRI) where she focused on research and capacity building in the areas of international conflict management, peace operations and multilateral diplomacy.
 She holds a Master’s degree in International Policy and Conflict Resolution from the Middlebury Institute of International Studies at Monterey and a Bachelor’s degree in Political Science from Hunter College at the City University of New York.
 She first attended the Global Citizenship Program as a student of Borough of Manhattan Community College in 2007, returned as an Intern in 2008, and joined the Teaching Faculty in 2012.

 Darci is an entrepreneur in residence at SKTA Innopartners, a Silicon Valley accelerator that funds core technology startups.
 She is also a business consultant specializing in creating business development strategies that solve complex problems so organizations achieve sustainable revenue growth.
 She was the first Vice President of Global Marketing at Seagate Technology, Senior Director of Worldwide OEM Sales and Marketing at Komag, Inc. and held various engineering positions in the data storage industry.
 Darci holds a BS in Mechanical Engineering from the University of Colorado at Boulder, an MA in Interdisciplinary Studies (Business, Systems Science, and Anthropology) from San José State University, and is a USGBC LEED Accredited Professional.
 She has been a core faculty member of the Global Citizenship Program since 2008 and was a Lecturer at San José State University (Global Studies).